malikabuhammad/DataGeneratorAPI/README.md

 # Mock Data Insertion API

 A .NET 9 API designed for inserting mock data into a table dynamically no need for any entity .
-Additionally it generates a customer model view controller
+Additionally it generates a custom model view controller

 ---